 #1 Speeding isn’t worth it.

-In most cases, going over the speed limit is going to save you just a few minutes.
+In most cases, speeding will only save you a few minutes.
 The problem is, when you speed, you put yourself and others on the road (who are expecting you to be traveling the speed limit) at risk.
 Speeding reduces your reaction time and extends the distance required to come to a safe stop in an emergency situation.
 For example, if you are speeding through a neighborhood and a pedestrian or animal runs out in front of you, you have a much higher chance of colliding and injuring, or even killing, someone.
 In addition to these hazards, speeding increases your chances of being pulled over, fined and delayed.
 Leaving two to three minutes earlier than usual will help make your commute more enjoyable (and legal).

 #2 Look twice before you go.